Puerto Morelos Practical information

 The Reef: In short, the Reef rocks.
 It’s our pride and joy and we protect it like our child.
 Therefore, you can’t go out to the Reef without a guide.
 You must also wear a life vest.
 These precautions protect you and the Reef.
 Our over protectiveness means the Reef is very healthy and you will see a good variety of sea life.
 We can’t recommend a trip out to the Reef enough (picture jumping into an aquarium.)
 You can go with one of the dive shops in town, or to go in a hurry, go out with the next boat going out from the dock.
 The price will be around $25 USD or equivilent pesos.
 Make sure you get a park bracelet.
 (The bracelet fee goes directly to reef protection) They will take you to two different locations for about two hours.
 The guides are trained and certified.

-Groceries: There are no big chain stores in the main part of Puerto Morelos.
-Our biggest market is on the square called “Casa Martin”.
-It has most of your basics.
+Groceries: We now have a major grocery store just south of the square in Puerto Morelos.
+It is a Chedraui store and has pretty much everything you would expect to find in a supermarket including a bakery, meat counter, produce and liquor.
 There is a good fruit and vegetable market every Wednesday morning beside the Church.
-There is a very good produce and juice store on Ninos Heroes, the road just west of the main road, see our Puerto Morelos map for exact location.
+There is a very good, small produce and juice store on Ninos Heroes, the road just west of the main road, see our Puerto Morelos map for exact location.
 Alma Libre Books and Gifts on the square sells high-quality Mexican coffee and some specialty gourmet items.

 In town there are dozens of “mini-supers” that offer everything you would expect to find in a convenience store.

-In the Colonia, on the other side of the highway, you will find a full supermarket called Chedraui.
+In the Colonia, on the other side of the highway, you will find a larger and better-equipped Chedraui.
 There you will find everything you would expect to find in a supermarket.
 There is also another big store a little further north called Super Aki.
-Aside from some excellent beer sales, there is almost nothing you can get there that you cannot get at Chedraui, so no real need to go there.
-It’s on our map too.
+Aki has some excellent beer sales, but is not as equipped as the highway Chedraui, so if you only go one place, go to Chedraiu.

-The Colonia has some other smaller grocery stores and a couple of produce stores.
+The Colonia has some other smaller grocery stores and a couple of good produce stores.

 For a wider selection, Playa del Carmen has a couple of large supermarkets on the highway (Chedraui & Soriana) and a Sam’s Club.
 They also have a Mega and a Wal-Mart.
 Cancun has everything including Costco, Wal-Mart, Sam’s Club, Soriana, Chedraui and Commercial Mexicana.
 You should not have to go to Cancun or Playa for groceries though.
 Chedraui and the local places should cover you.